dhewm/dhewm3-sdk/README.md

 please contact me, I can probably help you :-)

-The easiest way to contact me is by creating an issue in this Github repository, or by sending a DM to "caedes" in the [id Tech Forums](http://idtechforums.fuzzylogicinc.com/) or by pinging "caedes" in the #iodoom3 IRC channel on FreeNode.
+The easiest way to contact me is by creating an issue in this Github repository, or by sending a DM to *caedes* in the [id Tech Forums](http://idtechforums.fuzzylogicinc.com/) or by pinging *caedes* in the #iodoom3 IRC channel on FreeNode.